sebastian-berlin-wmse/pattypan/README.md

 This will run the default `build` target.
 It assumes that the current directory contains the OpenJFX SDK ZIP(s) and will unpack the required files to the correct locations.
 The resulting JAR will support Linux, Windows or both.
 The ZIPs present dictates what platforms will be supported.
 Note that the ZIPs should have their default name to be included.

 A temporary directory will be used during the build process and removed afterwards.
-It's default path is *tmp/* and can be set using `ant -Dtmp=...`
+Its default path is *tmp/* and can be set using `ant -Dtmp=...`.

 You can also set test server or any other server: